judsonlmoore/judsonlmoore.com/_posts/travel/destinations/jordan/2018-08-27-wadi-rum-jordan-destination-guide.markdown

 The Wadi Rum tour consisted of three parts: jeep tour, camel tour (optional), lunch.
 Jeep is the best way to get around the desert, I believe. **We only ever got stuck in the sand once!**

-{% cloudinary /assets/images/2018/05/wadi-rum-jordan-jeep-tour-parked.jpg alt="Judson poses with Wadi Rum tour jeeps in the Lawrence Memorial Bedouin Camp" description="The jeeps line up at the Lawrence Memorial Bedouin Camp." %}
+{% cloudinary default /assets/images/2018/05/wadi-rum-jordan-jeep-tour-parked.jpg alt="Judson poses with Wadi Rum tour jeeps in the Lawrence Memorial Bedouin Camp" description="The jeeps line up at the Lawrence Memorial Bedouin Camp." %}

 ## Camels of Wadi Rum